Tony Pérez: Cincinnati reunion

 For the 1983 season, Pérez reunited with "Big Red Machine" teammates Pete Rose and Joe Morgan on the Philadelphia Phillies.
 Still a feared hitter based on his reputation, Pérez was a reserve player for their Phillies during their run to the World Series that year, and batted .242 in his five World Series appearances.
 Following the season, he returned to the Cincinnati Reds as a free agent, where he remained until his retirement following the 1986 season.

 In 1984, at age 42, he became the oldest player to hit a walk-off pinch-hit home run (off the Pirates' Don Robinson).
 On May 13, 1985, batting against Philadelphia Phillies' reliever Dave Rucker, he became the oldest player (44) to hit a grand slam, breaking a 70-year-old record held by Honus Wagner.
 The new record stood until Julio Franco broke it at age 46 in 2004.
 Pérez was named National League Player of the Week during the final week of his career at age 44, when he went 8-for-19 with a home run, three doubles, and 6 runs batted in.

 His final career hit and RBI came on October 4, 1986, at Riverfront Stadium when he hit a solo home run off San Diego Padres pitcher Ed Whitson in a 10–7 Reds win.
 The following day was the Reds' last game of the year and the final game of his career.
 In his final at-bat, he flied out against Andy Hawkins in a 2–1 Padres' win.

+Managerial career

+After serving one season as a coach for the Reds, Perez was hired as manager for the 1993 season.
+The Reds started slowly with a 12-18 record, but quickly went on a seven-game winning streak before going on a seven-game West Coast road trip.
+Before a game against the San Francisco Giants, Reds beat writer Hal McCoy approached Perez with an idea to bat catcher Joe Oliver in the game instead of backup catcher Dan Wilson, since Oliver hit Giants starting pitcher Bud Black well.
+Perez took McCoy's suggestion and the Reds won the game, the only win they would have on the trip.
+McCoy wrote about his meeting in his column shortly thereafter.
+Reds general manager Jim Bowden read the column and was angry that Perez allowed McCoy to influence a managerial decision and fired Perez with the team having a 20-24 record.

+Shortly after being fired by the Reds, Perez was hired by the Florida Marlins as special assistant to the general manager and later special assistant to the team president.
+In 2001, he replaced John Boles as manager of the Marlins after a 22-26 start and managed the team to the end of the season, going 54-60.
+Perez remained with the Marlins' organization until 2017.